peruzzi9/Docker/README.md

  **A container is a runtime instance of an image**
  — what the image becomes in memory when actually executed.
 It runs completely isolated from the host environment by default, only accessing host files and ports if configured to do so.

-note : you can run one servive per container .
+note : you can run one service per container .

 ## What is an “image” ?
  An image is a lightweight, stand-alone, executable package that includes everything needed to run a piece of software, including the code, a runtime, libraries, environment variables, and config files.